Panenco/panenco-ui/README.md

 };
 ```

-There are two properties `colors` and `typography`.
+There are two properties: `colors` and `typography`.

 #### `colors` definition

-Colors that are defined within theme is represented with next type:
+Colors that are defined within a theme are represented with the following type:

 ```typescript
 export type PUIColors = {